Caves and Ice Age Art in the Swabian Jura: Geology and History

 The bedrock of the caves began to form roughly 200 million years ago, at the beginning of the Jurassic Period, when the super-continent Pangaea began to break apart.
 The area was inundated by the Neotethys Sea, and limestone formed from the marine sediments.
-During the early Cenozoic, the area was uplifted by the collision of the Eurasian plate and the African and Adriatic plates.
+During the early Cenozoic, the area was uplifted by the collision of the Eurasian Plate and the African and Adriatic plates.
 Once this occurred, the sinkholes and caves of the region were formed as rain seeped into the limestone.
-When the Lone and Ach valleys formed, access to the caves from the surface became possible, and the caves gradually dried out and filled in with sediment, preserving materials brought into the cave from humans.
+When the Lone and Ach valleys formed, access to the caves from the surface became possible, and the caves gradually dried out and filled in with sediment, preserving materials brought into the cave by humans.

 The caves of the Swabian Jura are particularly famous for their high density of artifacts from the Aurignacian tradition, ranging from roughly 43,000 to 26,000 years ago.
 The Aurignacian tradition is characterized by the advent of symbolic communication (in the form of beads and pendants), specialized flint blades, and figurative art, all of which have been found in high numbers within these six caves.
 During this time, early modern humans migrated into Europe, probably from the southeast along the Danube River, and settled in the easily accessible caves in the area.
 There, they likely lived and worked in and around these caves.
 The caves also served as the repositories of the figurines which may have been used in a religious context.
 In addition, they were the venue where performers used the excavated musical instruments and where the social groups lived from which the artists sprang.